-This vegan Thai red curry will make you feel like you are at your favorite authentic Thai restaurant right in your own kitchen!
+This vegan red Thai curry with vegetables will make you feel like you are at your favorite authentic Thai restaurant right in your own kitchen!
 It's packed with veggies, coconut milk, and perfectly blended herbs and spices.
+You can add tofu or any vegan protein that you like.
 Best of all it's made in 1 pot in less than 30 minutes!
 It's hard to believe that something that tastes so good can be so quick and easy to make!

-- great for dinner parties - Just keep a pot of the curry sauce warm and let your guests serve it over their choice of rice or rice noodles!
+Coconut curry is great for casual dinner parties too!
+Just keep a pot of the curry sauce warm and let your guests serve it over their choice of rice or rice noodles!

 🧾 Ingredients and substitutions

 - Vegetables - Onions, red bell peppers, broccoli, carrots, cauliflower, zucchini, cucumber, mushrooms, green beans, sweet potato, and kale are all great choices.
 You just need about 3 cups of whatever veggies that you choose.